rhourahane/IOS-Z80-MBC2/README.md

 I really like the ability to boot multiple OSes from one SD card.

 Improvements I intend to make:
+* Add new op code to allow reading of millis
+* Increase the SD card buffer size to improve read performance.
+* Provide an interface to allow Z80 code to make IO requests to the I2C bus.
+* Change to use standard SD library to access the SD card.
 * Remove hardcoded information about OSes in disk sets and move the information into the .DAT file.
 This should mean being able to add new disk sets without having to change the version of IOS.
-* Provide an interface to allow Z80 code to make IO requests to the I2C bus.
-* Increase the SD card buffer size to improve read performance.
-* Change to use standard SD library to access the SD card.